By Rick Steves and Steve Smith

 La Seduction: How the French Play the Game of Life (Elaine Sciolino) gives travelers a fun, insightful, and tantalizing peek into how seduction has been used in all aspects of French life — from small villages to the halls of national government.

 Many great memoirs take place in Paris.
-Consider reading Ernest Hemingway’s A Moveable Feast, Art Buchwald’s I’ll Always Have Paris, and/or Paris to the Moon by New Yorker writer Adam Gopnik, who takes his young son for a carousel ride in Luxembourg Garden.
+Consider reading Ernest Hemingway’s A Moveable Feast, Art Buchwald’s I’ll Always Have Paris, Julia Child’s My Life in France, and/or Paris to the Moon by New Yorker writer Adam Gopnik.

 If you’ll be visiting Provence, pick up Peter Mayle’s memoirs, A Year in Provence and Toujours Provence.
 Ina Caro’s The Road from the Past is filled with enjoyable essays on her travels through France, with an accent on history.
 Da Vinci Code fans will enjoy reading the book that inspired that book — Holy Blood, Holy Grail (Michael Baigent, Richard Leigh, and Henry Lincoln) — which takes place mostly in southern France.
 Labyrinth (Kate Mosse) is an intriguing tale, much of which takes place in medieval southern France during the Cathar crusade.

 War buffs may want to read these classics before visiting the D-Day Beaches: The Longest Day (Cornelius Ryan) and Wine & War: The French, the Nazis, and the Battle for France’s Greatest Treasure (Donald and Petie Kladstrup).
 Is Paris Burning?, set in the last days of the Nazi occupation, tells the story of the French resistance and how a German general disobeyed Hitler’s order to destroy Paris (Larry Collins and Dominique Lapierre).